The Course That Will Turn You into a Meditator

 I’m a classical musician, and I started meditating to deal with depression and anxiety.
 Yeah, that tends to happen to classical musicians.
 Go figure.

 When I started meditating, I couldn’t sit still for 5 minutes.
 Now, I can sit for 2 hours without moving a muscle.
-Don’t you wish you could do that?

 I want you to have a way of meditating that works for you.